jaiswal-aditi/homework1-sp25week1/README.md

 # Format Specifiers

 ### Assignment:
 - Update prob1, prob2, prob3, prob4 (a,b,c,d,e,f) and prob5 .c files.
-The description of the homework is provided in those files but is also uploaded on Laulima.
+The description of the homework is provided in those files and is also uploaded on Laulima.

 ### Steps to submit changes:
 1. Click on the desired .c to open file.